Open Kortyx on GitHub

 import { defineWorkflow } from "kortyx"; import { google } from "@/lib/providers"; import { chatNode } from "@/nodes/chat.node"; export const generalChatWorkflow = defineWorkflow({ id: "general-chat", version: "1.0.0", description: "Single-node chat workflow", nodes: { chat: { run: chatNode, params: { model: google("gemini-2.5-flash"), temperature: 0.3, }, }, }, edges: [ ["__start__", "chat"], ["chat", "__end__"], ], });

-2. Initialize provider bootstrap
+2. Add provider entrypoint

 src/lib/providers.ts